 As a tropical humid forest, Nicaragua includes native species of Acacia, Mahogany (Caoba), Cedro Cenizaro, and Cenizaro trees.
 And, numerous species of animals rely on these trees to provide their natural habitat.

 Native peoples also depend on these native tree species for their medicinal properties.
 So, needless to say, we’re extremely excited to reforest this devastated area and bring back lost environments!

 In the recent Dartmouth study, researchers considered the consequences of rapid and rampant deforestation on the indigenous people of Nicaragua, and determined:

 “Indigenous communities depend on the preservation of tropical forests for food, shelter and medicines.
 In the past, Indigenous communities have struggled to get the government to contractually protect the forests and prevent conquest by colonists.

 “However, in 2002, new laws were enacted in favor of the indigenous community.
 Since 2002, there have been many improvements concerning forest cover loss.
 The image below, from the World Resources Institute, shows that land not protected by the government experiences deforestation at a much higher rate much than the lands occupied by indigenous communities.

-8 Billion Trees, while partnering with Eden Reforestation Projects, will continue to foster good relationships with the local governments and indigenous communities in order to ensure that the trees we are planting and conserving now, are protected and able to flourish for generations to come.
+8 Billion Trees and the awareness generated from our carbon footprint calculator, while partnering with Eden Reforestation Projects, will continue to foster good relationships with the local governments and indigenous communities in order to ensure that the trees we are planting and conserving now, are protected and able to flourish for generations to come.

-At 8 Billion Trees, we’re planting for the animals, the plants, and the people who call Nicaragua home… but also for the planet we call Earth.
+At 8 Billion Trees, our team is planting for the animals, the plants, and the people who call Nicaragua home… but also for the planet we call Earth.
 Join us in our fight to save the second largest rainforest in the western hemisphere!